Two Gamers on a Couch

 - The King of RPGs does this half the time, but it's the "real life" characters who are over the top.

-- Dragon Strike is quite possibly the Ur Example of this trope: The board game was packed with a 33-minute VHS tape that served as an introduction to the game, showing four players and their DM injected into the game's fantasy world and assuming the roles of their respective player characters.
+- Dragon Strike is quite possibly the Ur Example of this trope: The board game was packed with a 33-minute VHS tape that served as an introduction to the game, showing four players and their DM controlling the events of the fantasy world by playing the game.

 - This may very well have been started by TRON, where Programs were played by the same actor as their users.